Our Contract Administration guide will cover:

 Contract administration plays a crucial role in a project's success and the company's overall success.
 The contract administrator negotiates the terms, manages the fulfilment of contract terms, lowers the company's exposure to legal risk, and increases the chances of higher profits.

 Contracts are an essential aspect for a business to be successful.
 If managed correctly throughout the contract lifecycle, they can prove to be one of the most substantial assets in a company.

-The simplest definition of a contract administrator's responsibilities is managing and communicating a contract between parties.
-The employees responsible for a company’s Contract Administration will focus their primary efforts and work on the planning and execution of contracts.
+The simplest definition of a contract administrator's role is managing and communicating a contract between parties.
+The employees responsible for a company's Contract Administration will focus their primary efforts and work on the planning and execution of contracts.

-In many ways, the Contract Administrator acts as a third-party agent on behalf of their company.
+In many ways, the Contract Administrator acts as a third-party agent on behalf of the company.
 The document is prone to multiple errors, party disputes, and miscommunications in contract creation.
 It is the responsibility of the Contract Administrator to oversee these types of issues and produce the best possible version of the contract.

 The Contract Administration process will vary depending on the business sector and the type of contract.
 However, we have included the fundamental stages of contract administration that apply to all businesses.

 Firstly, contract administration begins with a clear understanding of the goals and objectives of a contract.
 Contract Administrators will set the scope and lay the foundations for the project, highlighting the deliverables, creating timelines, and determining how to measure KPIs (Key Performance Indicators).